 The snag is that you might have to create a short link to save having to type in the full URL of the .apk file using the Fire TV's remote control.
 We recommend tinyurl.com for this.
 It's free and doesn't ask you to create an account.
 You'll need to do this on a PC or laptop first.

-On your Fire Stick, use the search function and search for 'Downloader'.
-You can install the Downloader app which is necessary to download the .apk file to the Fire Stick.
+On your Fire TV, use the search function and search for 'Downloader'.
+You can install the Downloader app which is necessary to download the .apk file.

 Run Downloader and enter the tiny URL you created earlier.
 The VPN APK file will download and you should see a prompt to install it.
 After that, it's the same process as before: launch the app, sign in with your details (create an account with the VPN service on your PC or laptop if you haven't already done so).